turingschool/curriculum/source/projects/contact_manager.markdown

 </ul>
 ```

-Rerun the tests, and they should pass.
+Re-run the tests, and they should pass.

 The customer wants to be able to add new phone numbers, so let's write a test for that.